Z-Monika/BreakingBadFan-App/README.md

 This application uses Breaking Bad API: @ https://breakingbadapi.com.

-# Scenes
+# Screens

-## Registration/Login and Home scenes
+## Registration/Login and Home screen

-Logged in user is  remembered between application restarts, until the user logs out.
+A logged in user is remembered between application restarts, until the user logs out.

 <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Registration_Login_scene.png" height="500"> <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Home_scene.png" height="500">

-## Episodes and Episode details scenes
+## Episodes and Episode details screen

 The screen displays the list of episodes grouped by seasons.
-Upon selecting an episode, episode detail scene is presented to the user.
+Upon selecting an episode, an episode detail screen is presented to the user.
 It provides further details about the episode and a list of characters that appeared in the selected episode.
-If user selects a character, he/she is taken to the character detail view, where character's famous quotes are displayed.
+If the user selects a character, he/she is taken to the character detail view, where the famous quotes of the character are displayed.

-Episode detail scene provides further details about the episode to the user and a list of characters that appeared in the selected episode.
-Upon selecting a character, character detail scene is presented to the user, where character's famous quotes are displayed.

 <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Episodes_scene.png" height="500"> <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Episode_details_scene.png" height="500">

-## Filter Episodes scene
+## Filter Episodes screen

-User can filter episodes by multiple criteria.
-Notably by:
+A user can filter episodes by multiple criteria, such as:
 - Season
-- From and to air dates
+- Airing dates
 - Character appearances

 <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Filter_episodes_scene.png" height="500">

-## Characters and Character details scenes
+## Characters and Character details screens

-The screen displays the list of characters grouped alphabetically.
-When character is selected user is provided with further details about the character as well as character's favorite quotes.
-Upon selecting a character, character detail scene is presented to the user, where character's famous quotes are displayed.

-Character detail scene provides further details about the character to the user and a list of character's famous quotes.
-User can save favorite quotes.
-If a quote is already included among user's favotires, a filled heart icon is displayed next to the quote.
+This screen displays the list of characters grouped alphabetically.
+When a character is selected, the user is provided with the character detail screen.
+It offers further details about the character to the user and a list of character's famous quotes.
+Here, a user can save their favorite quotes.
+If a quote is already included among user's favorites, a filled heart icon is displayed next to the quote.

 <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Characters_scene.png" height="500"> <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Character_details_scene.png" height="500">

-## Filter Characters scene
+## Filter Characters screen

-User can filter characters by multiple criteria.
+A user can filter characters by multiple criteria.
 Notably by:
 - Character life status (i.e. alive or deceased)
 - Season fetures

 <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Filter_characters_sce%20ne.png" height="500">

-## Quotes Scene
+## Quotes Screen

-The quotes scene has theee sections:
+The quotes screen has theee sections:
 - **Top 3 favorite quotes**.
-It displays the quote and the number of users who have liked this quote.
+It displays thee most liked quotes and the number of users who have liked each of these quotes.
 - **User own quotes**.
+The user can manage their quotes, by deleting some from already saved ones or adding news ones from the Top 3 list and/or from the random quote section.
 - **A random quote**.
 It loads a random quotes from the API.

 <img src="https://github.com/Z-Monika/BreakingBadFan-App/blob/main/BreakingBadFanAppScreens/Quotes_scene.png" height="500">

 # Release

-The work was submitted for revision on **2021-03-08**
+The work was submitted for revision on **2021-03-08**.
+It was evaluated on three criteria: **user side**, **code functionality** and **code cleanliness**.